AcademySoftwareFoundation/MaterialX/README.md

 The Python bindings for MaterialX are based on [PyBind11](https://github.com/pybind/pybind11), and support Python versions 2.7 and 3.x.

+The JavaScript bindings for MaterialX are based on [emscripten](https://emscripten.org/).

 ### Repository

 The MaterialX repository consists of the following folders: